Atmospheric-Dynamics-GUF/PinCFlow.jl/paper/paper.md

 # Features

 \autoref{features} shows an overview of PinCFlow.jl's features.
 As has been mentioned above, the model can be used to integrate the Boussinesq, pseudo-incompressible or compressible equations.
-For each of these, it provides a number of background atmospheres defined by namelist parameters.
+For each of these, it provides a number of background atmospheres defined by model parameters.
 The initial deviations of the prognostic variables from the background state are set with user-defined functions.
 In addition to the momentum, continuity and potential-temperature equations, the flow solver integrates the prognostic equation for an arbitrary passive tracer.

 ![Overview of PinCFlow.jl's features.\label{features}](features.pdf)